 Our Sophia Antipolis site is part of "Garden Space", a new positive energy office program launched in 2018.
 With a total of three buildings and a surface area of just over 8,000 m2, this program aims to achieve energy performance that will constitute a new benchmark for rental offices in Sophia Antipolis.

 In total, the Garden Space program represents an investment of 21 million euros.
+Our Sophia Antipolis site was created in 2017.

 de surface totale